aFleX Tutorial: Scripting Tool for Thunder Products

 - Use a computer with any text editor to write an aFleX script and save it as a file.

-- Use the import aflex command to import the aFleX file from the computer to the AX device.
+- Use the import aflex command to import the aFleX file from the computer to the Thunder device.

 - aFleX CLI syntax check: aflex check script-name